oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 FastTree infers approximately-maximum-likelihood phylogenetic trees from alignments of nucleotide or protein sequences.
 FastTree can handle alignments with up to a million of sequences in a reasonable amount of time and memory.

-**URL**
+**More Information**

 http://www.microbesonline.org/fasttree/